Lac Île-à-la-Crosse: Description

-Lac Île-à-la-Crosse is a Y-shaped lake in North-Central Saskatchewan, Canada, on the Churchill River.
-At the centre of the Y is the town of Île-à-la-Crosse, the second oldest town in Saskatchewan.
-The Churchill exits the north-east arm and flows east to Hudson Bay through a series of lakes.
-The Churchill enters at the north-west arm called Aubichon Arm or Deep River.
-Upstream it leads north-west to Athabasca Country passing Churchill Lake, Peter Pond Lake, Lac La Loche and on to the Methye Portage leading to Lake Athabasca.
+The Churchill River exits the north-east arm of Lac Île-à-la-Crosse and flows east to Hudson Bay through a series of lakes.
+The Churchill enters the lake at the north-west arm, which is called the Aubichon Arm or Deep River.
+Upstream, the Churchill River leads north-west to Athabasca Country passing through Churchill Lake, Peter Pond Lake, Lac La Loche and then on to the Methye Portage, which leads to Lake Athabasca.

-The Beaver River comes from the south and west and enters on the east side.
+The Beaver River flows into Lac Île-à-la-Crosse from the south and enters on the east-central side.
 The headwaters of the Beaver are south-west between the upper Athabasca River and the upper North Saskatchewan River in the Lac la Biche area in Alberta.
-Lac Île-à-la-Crosse is reached from the south by Saskatchewan Highway 155 which follows the Beaver River.
-To the south-east is Lac la Plonge and to the south-west Canoe Lake.
-To the east are many lakes which are widenings of the Churchill.